adem-wg/adem-core-spec/draft-linker-diem-adem-core.md

 **Emblem** An emblem is a sign of protection under IHL.

 **Endorsement** An endorsement associates a public key with an identity, and hence, resembles the idea of a certificate.
-Beyond that, though, endorsements always encode the attestation of a party's right to issue emblems.
+When signed by an authority, it attests that the authorized issuer can generally issue claims of protection.

 **Root Key** Organizations control root keys, which identify them cryptographically.
 Any key of an organization that is endorsed by other parties is a root key.

-**Asset** An asset is a distinguishable computational unit, such as a computer, an OS, a process, etc.
+**Bearer** A bearer is a network-connected asset that enjoys the specific protections under IHL.
+Bearers must be unambiguously identifiable and unambiguously protected, for example, if they are identified by a domain name that domain name must not be used for services that do not enjoy specific protections under IHL.

-**Protected Party** A protected party is an organization entitled to issue claims of protection for their digital infrastructure.
+**Emblem issuer** An emblem issuer is an organization entitled to issue claims of protection for their digital infrastructure.

 **Authority** An authority is an organization that is trusted by some to attest a party's status as protected.
 This trust may stem from law.
 For example, nation states or NGOs can take the role of authorities.

-**Organization** A protected party or autority.
+**Organization** An emblem issuer or autority.

-**Verifier** A verifier is an agent interested in observing and verifying digital emblems.
+**Validator** A validator is an agent interested in observing and verifying digital emblems.

 Beyond these terms, we use the terms "claim" and "header parameter" as references to the JWT specification {{!RFC7519}}.